A Step-by-Step Guide to How to Get Married

 Blending families?
 Trustworthy offers multi-household access, so you can connect with an unlimited number of additional family members from your account and seamlessly manage and navigate between them.

-How to Get Married at the Courthouse
+How to Get Married at a Courthouse

 There are lots of legitimate reasons to skip a big wedding ceremony and tie the knot in a civil ceremony instead.
 For instance, they’re significantly cheaper, quicker to plan, and may prevent you from spiraling into decision fatigue.
 (Most courthouse weddings clock in at less than 15 minutes.)